Plan Your Winter Getaway with Attractions & Activities in Door County Wisconsin

 Repeat any or all of the above or drive to Fish Creek to rent some cross country skis at the entrance to Peninsula State Park and enjoy the groomed trails and the spectacular vistas.
 Smilen’ Bobs Chili at the Bayside Tavern is lunch, then stroll the village and take advantage of winter sales in the adorable shops.
 Stone’s Throw Winery just happens to be on the way back to the inn!
 Stop for a wine tasting in their wonderful renovated stone barn.
-Another nap and tonight is fabulous dining at The Whistling Swan in Fish Creek.
+Another nap and tonight is fabulous dining at Alexander’s in Fish Creek.

 Day Five, Six, Seven …

-More of all of the above plus candlelight skis in the state parks, ice skating, sleigh rides, music and entertainment at the Auditorium and TAP, the Fish Creek Winter Games in early February, a class at The Clearing or Peninsula School of Art and if you are here on New Year’s Day, add the Polar Bear Swim and Egg Harbor Parade to your list.
+More of all of the above plus candlelight skis in the state parks, sleigh rides, music and entertainment at the Auditorium and TAP, the Fish Creek Winter Games in early February, a class at The Clearing or Peninsula School of Art and if you are here on New Year’s Day, add the Polar Bear Swim and Egg Harbor Parade to your list.